-Independent Auditor's Report To Board of Directors and Stockholders Anvaya Cove Golf and Sports Club, Inc. Page 2
+To the Board of Directors and Shareholders of Anvaya Cove Golf and Sports Club, Inc. Anvaya Cove, Morong, Bataan Page 2

 Other Information

 Management is responsible for the other information.
 The other information comprises the information included in the SEC Form 20-IS (Definitive Information Statement) and SEC Form 17-A, but does not include the financial statements and our auditor's report thereon.
 The SEC Form 20-IS (Definitive Information Statement) and SEC Form 17-A are expected to be made available to us after the date of this auditor's report.